-The increase in Web Division revenue during the three-month period ended March 31, 2017, as compared to the same period in 2016, was due to growth in this customer base, particularly due to increased demand for our Cloud Security Solutions.
+The increase in Web Division revenue during the three- and six-month periods ended June 30, 2017, as compared to the same periods in 2016, was due to solid growth and diversification into this customer base from continued penetration of new services and upgrades.
+Increased revenue from our Cloud Security Solutions continues to contribute to our overall revenue growth, from sales of both our Kona Site Defender and Prolexic offerings and our continued expansion of new services.

-The decline in the year-over-year revenue growth rate in the Media Division for the three-month period ended March 31, 2017 was primarily the result of decreased traffic from the Internet Platform Customers, as well as from the moderation of media traffic from our other Media Division customers.
-Excluding the impact of those customers, the year-over-year revenue growth rate was 10% for the three-month period ended March 31, 2017, as compared to the same period in 2016.
+The decline in the year-over-year revenue in the Media Division for the three- and six-month periods ended June 30, 2017 was primarily the result of decreased traffic from our Internet Platform Customers.
+Excluding the impact of those customers, revenue grew year-over-year by 2% and 6%, respectively, for the three- and six-month periods ended June 30, 2017 as compared to the same periods in 2016.